 How to Use Castor Oil Treatments on Hair

 Castor oil can be very beneficial for hair growth if used correctly.
 Small amounts of plain oil can be used for an all-over treatment.
 Like many things in life, more is not always better, and only a few drops are needed per treatment.
 The additional oils are completely optional.

 I’ve found that this treatment works better on damp but not wet hair.
 I keep a spray bottle of water in the bathroom and just spritz my roots before applying.

 For maximum benefit, I leave the treatment on for several hours or overnight.
 After applying, I use a shower cap or towel to avoid getting the oil on furniture or a pillow.

 Removing the castor oil can be difficult, especially with natural shampoos.
 I’ve found that using a small amount and leaving it on overnight will result in most of the oil absorbing into the hair and scalp and make cleanup easier.
-In fact, I’ve been able to dry shampoo and not wash on a few occasions.
+In fact, I’ve been able to use dry shampoo and not wash on a few occasions.
 When I do shampoo, I use a natural shampoo or mud shampoo as normal.

 An alternate way is to crack an egg and whisk until smooth and then massage the egg into the scalp.
 This helps break down the oil and adds additional nutrients to the hair.
 It is messy though, so I’d recommend doing this in the shower.

 Another less-messy way is to condition your hair before getting in the shower, massaging conditioner into the scalp to help remove the castor oil.
 Then, shampoo as usual.

-With any new oil, herb or product, test a tiny amount on your inner arm to make sure you don’t have a reaction to castor oil.
+With any new oil, herb, or product, test a tiny amount on your inner arm to make sure you don’t have a reaction.
 While reactions are rare, some people will notice irritation from castor oil.

 I’ve also used this in combination with my hair growth serum with great results.
 (I use the serum first to dampen hair, then apply the castor oil.)